UniMath/agda-unimath/src/finite-group-theory/permutations.lagda.md

       n f (map-equiv f (inr star)) refl y (map-equiv f y) refl
 ```

-### Every permutation of a type equipped with a counting can be described as a product of transpositions.
+### Every permutation of a type equipped with a counting can be described as a product of transpositions

 ```agda
 module _